Milestones Poetry Competition 2017

 Third place - £25

-The prize-giving will take place on 7 October 2017 in Warwickshire, UK.
+The prize-giving will take place at the Milestone Society ASGM, Long Compton, Warwickshire, on October 7th 2017

-The fee to enter for those aged 16 and over is £5.
+The fee to enter is £5.
 If multiple poems are entered in the same submission, £10 will be charged for 3 poems and then £3 for each subsequent poem.

 Poems must be no more than 40 lines.

-Results will be announced in early August.
-The winner will be invited to read their poem at an award ceremony in Long Compton, Warwickshire on October 7th, 2017.
+Results will be announced on 23rd August 2017.
+Shortlisted poems will be published in the Milestone anthology.
+The winning poet will be invited to read their poem at an award ceremony in Long Compton, Warwickshire on October 7th, 2017.

 Happy writing, and good luck!